 STATEMENT OF NEED

 Latinx communities represent the largest minority group in the United States.
 The latest data from the US Census indicates that there are currently 60.6 million Latinxs in the US, representing 18.5% of the total US population (US Census, 2020).
 Latinx communities have historically been oppressed due to colonialization, modern-day oppression, and racist political agendas (both in their country of origin and the United States).
-Latinxs both experience multiple stressors affecting their mental health and experience barriers to culturally responsive treatment.
+Latinxs experience multiple stressors affecting their mental health and experience barriers to culturally responsive treatment.

 CONTENT OF THE BOOK